All Products

 2. Use the following content to update the destination rule to allow only one pending request.
 For more information, see Manage destination rules.

-To realize circuit breaking (fail-fast), you must also set http.http1MaxPendingRequests which limits the number of requests that can be queued.
-Its default value is 1024.
-If you set its value to 0, it falls back to the default value.
-Therefore, you must set its value to at least 1.
+To realize circuit breaking (fail-fast), you must also set http.http1MaxPendingRequests to limit the number of requests that can be queued.
+The default value of the http1MaxPendingRequests parameter is 1024.
+If you set the value to 0, it falls back to the default value.
+Therefore, you must set the value to at least 1.

 apiVersion: networking.istio.io/v1alpha3